BoxuanYang/Advection-Solver/README.md

 Experimentation for this section should be done on the Gadi supercomputer.
 Results should use a batch job run on a single supercomputer node; see the provided file `batchAdv1Node.sh`.
 Note that for *p ≤ 24*, it forces all threads on one socket (and allocates memory adjacent to the same socket) - this seems to give the best and most consistent results.

-Tasks 1. and 2. below are mandatory.
-Tasks 3. and 4. are optional, and do not contribute to the marks of the assignment.
-They won't be marked, and as such, feedback won't be provided on these if they are submitted.
-You can use these to test your knowledge in preparation for the final exam.

 1. **Parallelization via 1D Decomposition and Simple Directives**